Competitor Research

 Analyze The Competitors Digital Footprint

 If the competitor’s website is outranking the business website in organic search, there has to be a reason.
-If they have a higher rank in the search engine results pages (SERPs), then it’s likely the competitor is also generating more impressions, clicks, leads and revenue from the SERPs.
-Uncovering details about their search engine optimization (SEO) best practices can help develop an effective strategy.
+If they have a higher rank in the SERPs, then it’s likely the competitor is also generating more impressions, clicks, leads, and revenue.

 - The competitor’s most successful keywords and organic rankings.

-- What pages have the highest hits due to organic search.
+- What pages have the highest hits due to organic search?

-- What socials and other directories they utilize, and how often.
+What socials and other directories do they utilize, and how often. - How they utilize CTAs.

 - The keyword volume and difficulty score of keywords used by competitors.